Frequently asked questions – Softwood lumber

 What cash deposit rates are currently in effect for softwood lumber products from Canada exported to the United States?

-On September 24, 2024, the U.S. Department of Commerce amended the fifth administrative review anti-dumping duty rates due to ministerial errors.
+On September 11, 2025, the U.S. Department of Commerce amended the sixth administrative review anti-dumping duty rates due to ministerial errors.
 The table below reflects the amended duty rates.

-For companies subject to the fifth administrative reviews, these duty rates apply retroactively to their exports made in 2022.
+For companies subject to the sixth administrative reviews, the new duty rates apply retroactively to their exports made in 2023.
 In addition, these rates apply to new entries as a cash deposit rate going forward until these companies are subject to a future administrative review.

-For companies not subject to the fifth administrative reviews, the most recent duty rate applicable to them will continue to apply.
+For companies not subject to the sixth administrative reviews, the most recent duty rate applicable to them will continue to apply.

 What cash deposit rates are in effect for new exporters of Canadian softwood lumber products to the United States?